-Best cheap smartphones: $300 (and much less) can buy mobile satisfaction | ZDNet
+Best cheap phones: $300 (or much less) buys a great iPhone or Galaxy alternative | ZDNet

-The Apple iPhone X starts at $1,000, the Samsung Galaxy Note 8 at $950, and the Google Pixel 2 XL at $849.
-These manufacturers and wireless carriers tend to offer monthly payment plans to help people accept these high prices, but no matter how you slice it the price of flagships is still huge.
+Updated for June 2018: The Apple iPhone X starts at $1,000, the iPhone 8 Plus at $800, the Samsung Galaxy S9 Plus at $840, and the Google Pixel 2 XL at $849.
+These manufacturers and wireless carriers tend to offer monthly payment plans to help people accept these high prices, but no matter how you slice it the price of flagships is still a deterrent for many folks.

 Thankfully, there are some outstanding low cost alternatives and these alternatives have significantly improved over the past few years.
 Various manufacturers, including many from China and Korea, have compelling products and these products are finding their way into the mainstream market.
-Amazon has its Prime Exclusive Phone program that even offers lower prices through lockscreen offers and ads, which is a fair trade-off to save some cash.
+Amazon has its Prime Exclusive Phones program that offers reasonable prices with added value Amazon integration.

 'My First Phone': CNET editors look back at their first phones